tkd-nonprofit/tkd-nonprofit.github.io/docs/_pages/donate.md

 Your generous donation will directly support our mission by:

-- Helping underprivileged athletes participate in competitions.
+- Helping athletes participate in competitions.
 - Providing essential equipment and training facilities.
 - Providing enrichment activities and seminars to athletes on their competive journey.